-In the mood for lasagna but don’t have time to assemble one?
-Luckily for you this One Pot Lasagna Soup For Two is ready in under an hour!
+In the mood for lasagna but don’t have time to make one?
+Luckily this One Pot Lasagna Soup is ready in under an hour!
 Made with canned tomatoes so you can make it all year round.

 I think this is the part where I’m supposed to be a good blogger and give you a healthy recipe to jump start your New Year diet because we’re all too fat from Christmas.